 There are scientific explanations for why people are experiencing Trump-Induced Time Dilation.
 Yet there is no agreement on just how much the president has inhibited the flow of normal time.
 A CNN.com commentator wrote that “100 days with Trump feels like two years with any other commander in chief.”
 Time seemed to be moving even more slowly to the Vulture.com writer who said the first two weeks of the new administration had felt like five years.

-In Oliver’s perception, 17 Trump days seemed like 41,610 normal days, meaning that the president had made time unfold more 2,400 times slower.
+In Oliver’s perception, 17 Trump days seemed like 41,610 normal days, meaning that the president had made time unfold more than 2,400 times slower.
 In Barker’s view, 364 days of Trump was the equivalent of 3.65 million normal days, or more than 10,000 years.

 For a sense of the magnitude of these effects, perhaps it’s best to think of in terms of planetary time.
 Imagine that everyone experiencing Trump-Induced Time Dilation is living on a planet in which the length of a year is dictated by Trump time.
 In this scenario, a year for Schneiderman’s planet lasts about 101 Earth years.
 In comparison, a year on Uranus lasts 84 Earth years.
 For the Twitter user mentioned above, a year in the orbit of a turbulent orange gas giant is the equivalent of 20 years on Earth.
 Jupiter, meanwhile, takes 12 years to circle the sun.